scottish-government-design-system/designsystem.gov.scot/components/back-to-top/index.md

     content: 'Add "implementation" section to the back to top documentation that describes link and link target placement'
     homepage: false
     url: /components/back-to-top
+  - date: 2023-04-25
+    content: 'Add documentation about the use of JavaScript'
+    homepage: false
+    url: /components/back-to-top
 ---
 ## About this component